Céline Sciamma

-Céline Sciamma (/fr/; born 12 November 1978) is a French screenwriter and film director.
-She wrote and directed Water Lilies (2007), Tomboy (2011), Girlhood (2014), Portrait of a Lady on Fire (2019), and Petite Maman (2021).
-Sciamma has received awards and nominations for her films, including two BAFTA nominations for Best Film Not in the English Language.
+Céline Sciamma (/fr/; born 12 November 1978) is a French filmmaker.
+A common theme in her films is the study of the French society through fluidity of gender, sexual identity among girls and women, and the female gaze.

-A common theme in Sciamma's films is the fluidity of gender, sexual identity among girls and women, and the female gaze.
+She is most known for her feature films Water Lilies (2007), Tomboy (2011), Girlhood (2014), Portrait of a Lady on Fire (2019), and Petite Maman (2021).
+Sciamma has received numerous accolades for her films, including two BAFTA nominations for Best Film Not in the English Language.

 Early life and education

 Sciamma was born on 12 November 1978 and raised in Cergy-Pontoise, a suburb of Paris.
-Her father, Dominique Sciamma, a former AI researcher and IT professional, now a figure of design education, and her brother, Laurent Sciamma, is a stand-up performer and graphic designer.
+Her father, Dominique Sciamma, a former AI researcher and IT professional, is now a figure of design education, and her brother, Laurent Sciamma, is a stand-up performer and graphic designer.

 Before attending La Fémis, the French film school where she studied from 2001 to 2005, Sciamma earned her master's degree in French literature at Paris Nanterre University.
 As a child, she was an avid reader, and she became interested in film as a teenager.
 Sciamma cites her grandmother as inspiring her love of film, saying that she had a great interest in old Hollywood movies.
 Sciamma also attended Utopia, an art house cinema theater in Cergy, three times a week as a teenager.
 She wrote her first original script for Water Lilies as part of her final evaluation at La Fémis.
 Sciamma has said that she never planned on directing, and thought only about screenwriting or working as a critic.
 Xavier Beauvois, who was chairman of the evaluation panel, and could be considered her mentor, persuaded her to make the film.
 A year after finishing school, she began shooting the film in her hometown.

 Career

-2004–2014: Early films and acclaim
+2000s

 Sciamma started her career writing the short films Les Premières Communions (2004) and Cache ta joie (2006).
 Her feature film debut, Water Lilies, was released in 2007.
 The French title, Naissance des pieuvres, means "Birth of the Octopuses", but was altered for international release.
 The film's script was Sciamma's senior project at La Fémis, although when she wrote it, Sciamma did not intend to direct it.
 The film, shot in Cergy, explores the world of synchronized swimming.
 Based on Sciamma's own encounter with the sport, the protagonist explores her burgeoning sexuality and attraction to the team's captain.
 Water Lilies was selected for screening in the section Un certain regard at the 2007 Cannes Film Festival.
 It won the Louis Delluc award for a first film.
 The film secured three nominations for the 2008 César Awards; Sciamma was nominated for the César Award for Best Debut, and actresses Adèle Haenel and Louise Blachère were both nominated for the César Award for Most Promising Actress.

 Sciamma directed her first short film, Pauline, in 2009 as part of a government anti-homophobia campaign called ‘Five films against homophobia’.